syncfusion-content/xamarin-docs/Xamarin/SfMaps/Getting-Started.md

 *	Right-click the added shape file, and navigate to properties.
 *	Choose the `EmbeddedResource` option under BuildAction of respective shape file.

+[`Uri`](https://help.syncfusion.com/cr/cref_files/xamarin/sfmaps/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ShapeFileLayer~Uri.html) property in shape file layer is used to retrieve the location of the shape file that is added.

 {% tabs %}

 {% highlight xaml %}